Meghnaaryasri/UMBC-DATA606-Capstone/data/Report.md

 - ## Step 1: Data Cleaning and Preprocessing

 ### Data Cleaning
-- **Missing Values**: All rows and columns containing only missing values were removed to ensure data integrity.
+- **Remove Missing Values**: Removed any rows or columns containing all missing values to ensure data integrity.
+Ensured no null values remained in the dataset by re-checking after cleanup.
-- **Duplicate Rows**: Identified and removed any duplicate rows to maintain the uniqueness of the dataset entries.
+- **Handle Duplicates**: Identified and marked duplicate rows to ensure the uniqueness of the dataset entries.
+Also, checked for duplicate columns but found none.

 ### Data Preprocessing
 - **Data Type Conversion**:
-  - Converted 'Time Of Stop' to datetime format to facilitate time-based analysis.
+  - Converted 'Time Of Stop' from string format to a datetime format to facilitate time-based analysis.
-  - Categorical data such as 'Description', 'Location', 'Make', 'Driver State', 'Gender', and 'Violation Type' were transformed to category types to optimize memory usage.
+  - Changed the data types of categorical columns ('Description', 'Location', 'Make', 'Driver State', 'Gender', 'Violation Type') to 'category' to reduce memory usage and improve performance.
 - **Feature Engineering**:
-  - Added a new feature 'Time of Day', derived from 'Time Of Stop', categorizing entries into 'Day' or 'Night' to explore temporal patterns in violations.
+  - Added a new feature 'Time of Day' derived from the 'Time Of Stop' column.
+This feature categorizes the time into 'Day' or 'Night' based on whether the time of the violation is before or after 6 AM and before 6 PM, respectively.
+  - Dropped unnecessary columns after review and based on the relevance to the prediction model to streamline the dataset for analysis.
+- **Label Encoding**:
+  - Applied custom encoding to categorical features using an extended version of `LabelEncoder` that can handle unknown labels, which prepares categorical data for model input.